 He and his wife are currently church planting with holistic small groups at the core of their strategy.
 His hobbies include coral propagation and renovating his 105 year old home.

 Sam O'Neal is author of The Field Guide for Small Group Leaders (from InterVarsity Press) and a former Managing Editor of SmallGroups.com.
-Sam currently produces Bible studies and other resources for young adults as a Content Editor for Threads by LifeWay.
 He lives in Nashville with his wife, Jessica, and their two young sons—but he will always be a Chicago Bears fan at heart.

-Ben Reed is the small groups pastor at Long Hollow Baptist Church in Hendersonville, TN.
+Ben Reed is the adult ministries pastor at Mission Community Church in Gilbert, Arizona.
+He oversees small groups, care, baptism, and missions.
 He thrives on building healthy, biblical, authentic, life-changing communities.
 Ben is also the communications director for The Small Group Network.
 In addition to those responsibilities, he loves to write, blogging his thoughts on church, leadership, and theology at BenReed.net.
 You can follow him on Twitter or Facebook.

-Pat J. Sikora is a popular author and conference speaker, with several books and hundreds of articles to her credit.
-Her most recent book, Why Didn't You Warn Me?, equips leaders to effectively minister to challenging people.
+Pat J. Sikora (MAT, Fuller) is a popular author and conference speaker, with several books and hundreds of articles to her credit.
+Her most recent book, Why Didn't You Warn Me?
+How to Deal with Challenging Group Members equips leaders to effectively minister to challenging people.

 Pat believes that the transformational ministry of the Word of God, applied and engrafted to real life community, will result in a display more splendid than the grandest oak.
 Pat is available for leadership training and conferences, large or small.

-Carolyn Taketa serves as the Executive Director of Small Groups at Calvary Community Church in Westlake Village, California, where she has been on staff since 2005.
-She currently oversees all aspects of the small-group ministry, participates in Calvary's senior leadership team, and contributes to planning weekend services.
-Prior to vocational ministry, Carolyn was an attorney (University of California, Berkeley School of Law) and a stay-home mom.
-She has been leading small groups for over 20 years and is passionate about biblical community and authentic leadership.
-She is a conference speaker, an Area Leader for the The Small Group Network, and a contributing writer for various publications.
-She has been married since 1994 and is blessed with two daughters.
+Carolyn Taketa serves as the pastor of small groups at Calvary Community Church in Westlake Village, California, where she has been on staff since 2005.
+She oversees all aspects of the small-group ministry, participates in Calvary's senior leadership team, and contributes to planning weekend services.
+Prior to vocational ministry, Carolyn was a litigation attorney (University of California, Berkeley School of Law).
+She is also part of the lead team at The Small Group Network, and hosts Group Talk, a monthly podcast on issues relevant to small-group point leaders.
+Carolyn is currently pursuing a Master's degree in Theology and Ministry from Fuller Theological Seminary.
+She has been married since 1994 and is blessed with two teenage daughters.
 You can follow Carolyn on Twitter @TaketaCarolyn.